Lethbridge Neighbourhood Guide: South, West and North

 Lethbridge is split into three different geographical areas: North, West, and South

 All three sides of the city have a little something for everyone, depending on your interests and hobbies, so it is pretty hard to go wrong just about anywhere.
 The south side has the most major retails shopping centres, like Costco and Best Buy as well as Park Place Mall, which is the only major mall in the city.
 The west side hosts the U of L, as well as the brand new ATB Centre, great for all indoor recreational activities like hockey, curling, basketball, and swimming.
 The north side has the newest large-scale park in the city, Legacy park, as well as some very affordable, new developments.
+The cost of living in Lethbridge makes it a very attractive place for first-time home buyers, and each side of the city has affordable options.

 The south side has the most major amenities and tourist attractions in the city.
 Park place mall and galt gardens are both located Downtown.